seanbreckenridge/bgproc/README.md

 Personally I run this with [`supervisor`](https://github.com/Supervisor/supervisor) (since it being cross platform means my background processes are platform agnostic) at the beginning of my X session on linux, and [check whenever I open a terminal on mac](https://github.com/seanbreckenridge/dotfiles/blob/master/.config/zsh/mac.zsh) - see [here](https://github.com/seanbreckenridge/dotfiles/tree/master/.local/scripts)

-On [`termux`](https://termux.com/) (android), where handling background tasks is a bit more complicated, instead of running this in the background, I use the `-o` flag to run the loop once a day, [checking when I open a terminal](https://github.com/seanbreckenridge/dotfiles/blob/master/.config/zsh/android.zsh).
-In my shell profile, I put something like:
+On [`termux`](https://termux.com/) (android), where handling background tasks is a bit more complicated, instead of running this in the background, I use the `-o` flag to run the loop [when I open my terminal](https://github.com/seanbreckenridge/dotfiles/blob/master/.config/zsh/android.zsh).
+In my shell profile for `termux`, I have:

-`evry 1 day -run_android_jobs && bgproc -o ~/.local/scripts/supervisor_jobs`
+`evry 1 hour -run_android_jobs && bgproc_on_machine -onq -F 4`

+Since that has `-F 4` (run 4 jobs in parallel), jobs finish quickly and I don't have to wait long for jobs to run before I can interact with the terminal.

 ### Performance